Skip to content

 Planning in advance

 First time we visited Paris we didn’t even try to fit Louvre into the visit.
 There were so many other sights we wanted to see and we really didn’t want to rush things, but rather enjoy and savour this beautiful city.
-So, we planned another visit to Paris dedicate to seeing Louvre and Versailles.
+So, we planned another trip to Paris dedicated to seeing Louvre and Versailles.
 Read all about that it in our post Paris, Versailles and Louvre in one weekend.

 Another thing you would need to do in advance is doing your homework and shortlisting what you want to see in the Louvre.
 Write down the locations – floor, wing, room numbers.
 Print (or have it handy on your mobile) the list and the map in advance so you can familiarize yourself with the layout.
 The map is available online at the official Louvre website – download pdf map.
 This way you won’t spend time in the museum running from one floor to another searching for a masterpiece you want to view and trying to understand the layout of the rooms.